Apurbopaul131/Stationery-Shop-B4A2V5/README.md

 - To update specific stationary product by id.
 - To delete specific stationary product by id.
 - To create an order for available products.
-- To callculate revenue for all oreders.
+- To callculate revenue for all orders.

 ## 4. Backend Technology Used: